 Carly Martin is controlling her destiny.
 Lounging with her dog in her immaculate, eclectically-designed Bucktown greystone, the artist behind Clementine Studio has come a long way from her time freelancing in New York.
 Focusing her work on watercolor designs, we enlisted Carly to make our team portraits and neighborhood maps precisely because of her incredible talent and shared love of the community we call home.

 Carly’s foray into owning and operating her own business began as a fluke.
 When her sister got engaged, she asked Carly to design the Save-the-Date cards.
 To her surprise, guests began approaching Carly about their own invitation needs, and pretty soon she had enough clients for her freelance business that there was hope of committing to her art full-time.
 “I saw it as my way out,” she says.
 Of course, people weren’t always so keen to believe she could make it.
 “The response I got a lot was, ‘Don’t worry your little head about this business stuff.’”
 People wanted to write her off, which only made Carly double-down and work harder.
-After a year of working for herself in New York, she packed up
+After a year of working for herself in New York, she packed up and moved to Chicago.

 "I love things with a story; things that have been lived in."